Chihayafuru, Chouyaku Hyakuninisshu: Uta Koi. Recommendations

 Both series are josei genre and share some sort of romantic feeling as well.

-Personally i've started Uta Koi after i watched Chihayafuru, right because i wanted to understand deeper the poems of the Karuta game; and i
+Personally i've started Uta Koi after i watched Chihayafuru, right because i wanted to understand deeper the poems of the Karuta game; and i have to say that

 same 100 romantic poems from 100 different poets